DC Generations: Shattered-Forged mystery teammate, villain, and link to the Dark Knight Returns revealed

 That last sentence suggests Forged might not be the end of the Generations event, which is interesting considering the implications of the cover.

-That's a clear reference to Frank Miller's seminal near-future Batman series The Dark Knight Returns on the top half of the cover.
+That's a clear reference to Frank Miller's seminal near-future Batman series The Dark Knight Returns on the top half of the standard cover by Liam Sharp.

 Considering its complicated history, it'll be interesting to see what the future of Generations at DC will look like.

-Generations: Forged #1 goes on sale February 23 with art by Bryan Hitch, Mike Perkins, Bernard Chang, Paul Pelletier, "and others," and covers by Sharp and Gary Frank.
+Generations: Forged #1 goes on sale February 23 with art by Bryan Hitch, Mike Perkins, Bernard Chang, Paul Pelletier, "and others," and covers by Sharp and Rafael Albuquerque.

 Look for DC's full February 2021 solicitation Friday, November 12 here at Newsarama.